 The 960 is advertised to run for about 75 minutes before needing to recharge.
 The more efficient iAdapt 2.0 somehow offsets the lack of run time and allows this to clean larger areas without having to charge.

-All iRobot robot cleaners have a 1 year warranty on the robot and 6 month warranty for the battery.
+All iRobot robot cleaners have a 1-year warranty on the robot and 6-month warranty for the battery.

-This is a great option for pet owners
+It is a great option for pet owners

 If you have pets and care for old people, then a smart navigating robot vacuum like this would be beneficial like some consumers have shared because it keeps the environment clean without them having to do vacuuming themselves.